AlexanderGW/yata.bot/README.md

 | `Subscription` | Collection of `Timeframe`, awaiting a set of signal conditions, to do actions (callbacks) |

 ### Subscription actions (callbacks)
-See [`~/playbook/eth-btc-mockup/eth-btc-mockup.ts`](playbook/eth-btc-mockup/eth-btc-mockup.ts) for an example set of callbacks, reference in the `eth-btc-mockup` playbook above
+See [`~/playbook/sample-eth-btc/sample-eth-btc.ts`](playbook/sample-eth-btc/sample-eth-btc.ts) for an example set of callbacks, reference in the `sample-eth-btc` playbook above

 ### Timings
 All time values are in milliseconds, with the following exceptions;